-Table 18.11: Fields in the Status and Maintenance > Servers Details Pane (Status Tab) for a Headquarters Server
+Table 176: Fields in the Status and Maintenance > Servers Details Pane (Status Tab) for a Headquarters Server

 Field Description Create Database Snapshot button Provides a means to create a snapshot of the master database Status Shows status of TAPI and SMTP Send, as follows: TAPI status can be OK or Lost TAPI.
 SMTP Send status can be OK or Failed.
 Database Provides the following status information for the master database: status indicator Master State Master Log File Name Master Log Position Application Service Status Provides a list of services running on the server and their status, and allows you to apply commands to these services.
-For more information about these services, see Table 177 on page 620.
+For more information about these services, see Mitel Services.

-Table 18.12: Fields in the Status and Maintenance > Servers Details Pane (Status Tab) for a Distributed Voice Server (Sheet 1 of 2)
+Table 177: Fields in the Status and Maintenance > Servers Details Pane (Status Tab) for a Distributed Voice Server

 Field Description Resync Database command button Provides a means to resynchronize the remote database with the master database on the Headquarters server.
-For more information, see Creating a Database Snapshot and Resynchronizing Databases.
+For more information, see Creating a Database Snapshot and Resynchronizing Databases on page 438.
 Status Shows status of TAPI and SMTP Send, as follows: TAPI status can be OK or Lost TAPI.
 SMTP Send status can be OK or Failed.